graffiticode/console/README.md

 ## Develop all locally

-1. Run Graffiticode Auth in terminal
+1. Run Graffiticode App in terminal

     This runs the firebase emulators and GC Auth.

     ```bash
-    # In the Graffiticode Auth directory
+    # In the Graffiticode App root directory
     npm run dev
     ```